South Durham and Lancashire Union Railway: Origins

 In summer 1850 Henry Bolckow and John Vaughan discovered a seam of iron ore at Eston, North Yorkshire.
 They opened a mine and the S&DR started hauling ironstone to their blast furnaces west of Bishop Auckland.
 By 1851 Derwent Iron had opened a mine in the area and began moving ironstone 54 mi to Consett.
 The iron ore from Cleveland is high in phosphorus and needs to be mixed with purer ores, such as those on the west coast in Cumberland and Lancashire.
 In the early 1850s this ore was travelling the long way round via Newcastle and Carlisle from the Barrow-in-Furness area, and Durham coke was returning.
 A railway to serve Barnard Castle was proposed in 1852 that bypassed the Duke of Cleveland's estate, running from junction near North Road station and following the River Tees to Barnard Castle.
 An application in 1852 failed, but the 15+1/4 mi Darlington and Barnard Castle Railway Act 1854 was given royal assent on 3 July 1854 and the railway opened on 8 July 1856.

-Both the South Durham & Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
-The SD&LUR route left the Stockton & Darlington Railway Haggerleases branch west of West Auckland, then crossed the Pennines to Tebay via Barnard Castle, Kirkby Stephen.
+Both the South Durham and Lancashire Union Railway (SD&LUR) and the Eden Valley Railway (EVR) companies were formed on 20 September 1856.
+The SD&LUR route left the Stockton and Darlington Railway's Haggerleases branch west of West Auckland, then crossed the Pennines to Tebay via Barnard Castle, Kirkby Stephen.
 The route was surveyed by Thomas Bouch and the company received permission in the South Durham and Lancashire Union Railway Act 1857 (20 & 21 Vict. c. xl) on 13 July 1857.
 The EVR had a choice of following the east and west bank of the Eden and the cheaper route on the east bank was chosen even though it was a mile longer.
-The Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) received royal assent on 21 May 1858, the line turning south as it joined the main line at Clifton on the insistence of the L&CR so it could not be used to bypass its allies, the London & North Western Railway, to the south.
+The Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) received royal assent on 21 May 1858, the line turning south as it joined the main line at Clifton on the insistence of the L&CR so it could not be used to bypass its allies, the London North Western Railway, to the south.